Login

 JIANZHI contains other products and information you need, so please check it out.

-At the first sight, pipe threads may seem to be similar.
-However, if you look closer, you will notice several differences between them.
-For instance, several pipe threads may have differences from each other by shape, type of angle, or thread pitches.
-The article includes several types of most common pipe threads, including NPT/NPTF, BSPP (or G), BSPT, PT, Metric (M), and SAE.
-You will need only two simple tools: a caliper and a pitch gauge.
+At first glance, pipe threads may appear similar.
+However, a closer examination reveals several differences based on shape, angle, and thread pitch.
+This article discusses some of the most common pipe threads, including NPT/NPTF, BSPP (or G), BSPT, PT, Metric (M), and SAE.
+To identify these threads, you will need just two simple tools: a caliper and a pitch gauge.

 Pipe Thread Determining Tools